-- C. Invitation to Negotiate - The Invitation to Negotiate is used when the scope of the project is not clearly defined and the County has determined that negotiations may be necessary to receive the best value.
+- 1. The Invitation to Negotiate is used when the scope of the project is not clearly defined and the County has determined that negotiations may be necessary to receive the best value.
 The Invitation shall invite Vendor input on the scope, schedule, and process for initiating the project.
-This method of Procurement may be used in areas of Procurement experiencing constant change in the marketplace, when the County wants the opportunity to obtain current up-todate Commodities, er Services or Construction at the time of Contracting, and/or if the County wishes to identify one or more Responsible Vendors with whom to negotiate. - 2.
-Invitations to Negotiate shall include a description of the questions or issues being explored, the facts being sought, and the specific goals or problems that are the subject of the Procurement, along with evaluation criteria, and all principal terms and conditions applicable to the Procurement. - 3.
-All Responses to an Invitation to Negotiate that are deemed to meet the basic requirements of the Competitive Procurement and have not been rejected shall be distributed to a selectionan evaluation committee for review in accordance with the established time frames outlined in the competitive procurement.
+This method of Procurement may be used in areas of Procurement experiencing constant change in the marketplace, when the County wants the opportunity to obtain current up-to-date Commodities, or Services or Construction at the time of Contracting, and/or if the County wishes to identify one or more Responsible Vendors with whom to negotiate. - Invitations to Negotiate shall include a description of the questions or issues being explored, the facts being sought, and the specific goals or problems that are the subject of the Procurement, along with evaluation criteria, and all principal terms and conditions applicable to the Procurement. - All Responses to an Invitation to Negotiate that are deemed to meet the basic requirements of the Competitive Procurement and have not been rejected shall be distributed to an evaluation committee for review.
 Proposers shall be ranked and analyzed by the evaluation committee designated by the Board or Procurement Management Department based upon the evaluation criteria included within the Invitation to Negotiate.
-Presentations may be made to the evaluation committee for consideration.
-The evaluation committee may request presentations/interviews for further consideration. - 4.
-The selection will be Awarded to the highest ranked Proposer or as outlined in the Invitation to Negotiate.
-The evaluation committee will complete initial negotiations with all Proposers meeting the criteria outlined above. - 5.
-The evaluation committee will provide recommendations to the Board.
+The evaluation committee may request presentations/interviews for further consideration.

+- 4. The evaluation committee will complete initial negotiations with all Proposers meeting the criteria outlined above. - The evaluation committee will provide recommendations to the Board.
 The listing will be provided in the order of Proposers providing the most benefit to Lee County. - 6.
-Once the Board selects a proposal, award and negotiations will proceed as outlined in Section 5.4 of this Ordinance. - D. Procurement Methods
+Once the Board selects a proposal, award and negotiations will proceed as outlined in Section 5.4 of this Ordinance.

+D. Procurement Methods